adri326/5dchess-notation/README.md

 As of right now, underpromotion is not allowed/implemented yet.

 Promotions can only occur in physical moves and are denoted by adding the `=` symbol at the end of the move (before `+` or `#`), optionally with the piece the pawn is promoted into (`Q`).

+### Inactive timeline reactivation

+Should a past, inactive timeline be reactivated, the following token may be put after a move:

+`(~Tx)`, with `x` being replaced by the corresponding turn.

+There is no need to precise which sub-turn it is, as the corresponding player will have to play on the now-activated board, unless another branching move is made.

+### Complex scenarios

+In complex scenarios, especially with inactive timelines being reactivated or created, it may become hard for humans to keep track of which timelines were created.
+To aid this, one may put the following token after a move:

+`(>Lx)`, with `x` being replaced by the new timeline's index.

+A fully-detailled, complex move may thus look like this: `(-1T4)Nc3>>x(0T2)c3+ (>L2) (~T1)`

+Both present movement and created timeline tokens are purely for better human comprehension and should match with what can be induced from the described state of the game (if the piece of notation needs to be parsed).

 ## Turns